spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/09-cluster-rbac.md

 The RBAC settings view contains two tabs:

-* **Cluster**: Use this tab to create a ClusterRoleBinds.
+* **Cluster**: Use this tab to create a ClusterRoleBinding.
 * **Namespaces**: Use this tab to create a RoleBinding within Kubernetes namespaces.

-Select the tab for your specific role scope to learn how to create the appropriate binding.
+Select the tab for your specific role scope to learn how to create the appropriate role binding.

 <Tabs>
 <Tabs.TabPane tab="Assign a Cluster Role" key="clusterRoleBinding">